geomin76/photobooth/README.md

 After you click the button "let's begin," check your terminal!
 You should see a `Please visit this URL to authorize this application:`.
 Visit this URL to get Google Photos authentication.

-If authentcation is successful, you should see a file called `token_photoslibrary_v1.pickle` in your directory.
+If authentication is successful, you should see a file called `token_photoslibrary_v1.pickle` in your directory.
 This is your "pickle" file that gives you Google Photos access!
 If you delete the pickle, you'll have to go through authentication again!

 And after that, your app is ready to roll!
 You can create an album, take photos and they'll show up in your Google Photos album you created!